Evaluating a Biometric Age Estimation System

 - For adult users, the age estimator tends to underestimate a person's age so they feel younger and good about themselves.

-- For young people, the age estimator tends to overestimate a person's age so they think they look older and more important.
+- For young people, like your high school students, the age estimator tends to overestimate a person's age so they see themselves as older, more mature, and important.

 - For a group with a reasonable age distribution, the age estimation error increases as a person's age increases.

-- One or several students entering the photos into the estimator to obtain the age estimates.
+- One or several participants enter the photos into the estimator to obtain the age estimates.

-- Another student entering the data into the spreadsheet.
+- One participant enters the actual and estimated age data into the spreadsheet.

 Student learning outcomes: